 The National Recording Project for Indigenous Performance in Australia (NRPIPA)

-The NRPIPA was conceived as a key outcome of the first Symposium on Indigenous Music and Dance, which was hosted by the Yothu Yindi Foundation (YYF) during the 2002 Garma Festival in Arnhem Land.
+The NRPIPA was conceived as a key outcome of the first Symposium on Indigenous Music and Dance hosted by the Yothu Yindi Foundation during the 2002 Garma Festival in Arnhem Land.

-Officially launched by Australian icon Jack Thompson at the 2004 Garma Festival, the vision of the NRPIPA vision is to foster a supportive network of performers, scholars, allied professionals and community stakeholders who are committed to assisting Indigenous Australians to record, document and securely archive their endangered traditions of music and dance, and to apply these unique resources to strategic innovations in business, information technologies, the arts, education, research, governance, health and beyond.
+Officially launched by the iconic Australian actor, Jack Thompson, at the 2004 Garma Festival, the vision of the NRPIPA vision is to foster a supportive network of performers, scholars, allied professionals and community stakeholders who are committed to assisting Indigenous Australians to record, document and securely archive their endangered traditions of music and dance, and to apply these unique resources to strategic innovations in business, information technologies, the arts, education, research, governance, health and beyond.

 Advances in the accessibility of digital media technologies since the NRPIPA's inception have greatly empowered Indigenous communities to determine how their cherished music and dance traditions are to be recorded, documented and made accessible with respect to international best practices, which are reflected in the NRPIPA's recommended Fieldwork and Archiving Protocols as developed through extensive consultations among performers, scholars, allied professionals and community stakeholders.